zmess24/personal-website-nextjs/src/posts/gradient-descent-from-scratch.md

 Fine-tuning refers to the process of using additional data to further train an LLM by 'tuning' the weights of the underlying neural network to have a more nuanced understanding of the provided dataset, which can improve performance by producing more relevant results.
 Fine-tuning is often useful for business specific tasks that require domain experience, such as text classification and customer support chatbots.

-For GrappleGenius, fine-tuning became a necessary step if I wanted ChatGPT to accurately classify YoutTube videos as JuJitsu intructionals or not, because the base model didn't natively have a deep enough of understanding of the language and syntax of YouTube vidoes titles to provide confident answers.
+For GrappleGenius, fine-tuning became a necessary step if I wanted ChatGPT to correctly classify YoutTube videos as JuJitsu intructionals or not, because the base model didn't natively have a deep enough of understanding of the language and syntax of YouTube vidoes titles to give an accurate answer each time.

 For the purposes of this blog post, we are going to discuss how to fine-tune OpenAI's `gpt-3.5-turbo` model.